No products in the cart.

 - Use our hammered nature process art as inspiration and smash some natural flower patterns onto the paper.

 This sweet little summer craft is a total winner for camp group activities, art classes, or a kids’ party – it even made this awesome list of DIY camping craft ideas from The Spruce Crafts!
-Pair it with our free printable summer doodle books. outdoor explorer pack or our paper straw and play dough fairy forests for an evening outside full of seasonal fun!
+Pair it with our free printable bug scavenger hunt, outdoor explorer pack, or our paper straw and play dough fairy forests for an evening outside full of seasonal fun!

 *A note about affiliate links: We strive to use simple, earth-friendly supplies that can be purchased locally whenever we can, but sometimes we find the best universally available options, a rare eco-friendly find, or a niche product only available on Amazon or Woodpecker Crafts.
 When included in our supply list, these products are affiliate links, and if you click-through to make a purchase, we receive a small commission that helps us re-order these supplies!